Gifts for Foodies at Every Budget

 Premium Spices

 Spice subscriptions from Curio Spice Company or Burlap and Barrel source directly from farmers around the world.
 Single-origin spices reveal complexity masked by supermarket staleness that accumulates over months on store shelves.
-Gift sets organized by cuisine introduce cohesive flavor profiles for exploring Thai, Indian, or Middle Eastern cooking.
+That’s what makes these spice sets endearing to us home cooks: they remind you that there’s a whole world of flavor beyond McCormick.

 Kitchen Equipment ($50-200)